inkline/inkline.io/src/pages/docs/introduction/installation/vite.md

 ---
 title: Installation - Vite.js - Inkline
-description: Install Inkline for any application created using Vite.js.
+description: Install Inkline for any Vue.js 3 + Vite.js application, as recommended by the community.
 ---

 # Installation - Vite.js
-## Install Inkline for any application created using Vite.js.
+## Install Inkline for any Vue.js 3 + Vite.js application, as recommended by the community.

 ### Installation